zerodogg/scriptbucket/README.markdown

     dagsnytt            A script to fetch the latest "dagsnytt" (Norwegian NRK radio news) podcast and play it.
 Can also fetch the latest "politisk kvarter".

+    diskcheck.sh        A simple script intended to be run from cron.hourly that checks if any partitions have less than 1GiB of free space and warns you via e-mail if it does.

     filenamecleaner     A simple script that helps clean up nasty filenames.